MRS_e_conf_storytelling_0325-4_landingp4

 Beyond storytelling: how story embedding drives real impact

-Once upon a time, Ancestry had a well-crafted segmentation – rich with insight and opportunity – but it wasn’t fully embraced across the organisation.
+Once upon a time, Ancestry had a detailed marketing segmentation – filled with insights and opportunities – but lack of clarity meant it wasn’t fully embraced across the organisation.
 A tale as old as time… or one we could rewrite?

-This case study will show how storytelling together with story embedding turned Ancestry’s segmentation from an underutilised framework into a key driver of business decisions.
+This case study will show how storytelling together with storyembedding transformed Ancestry’s segmentation from a duckling into a swan.
 Discover how combining a values methodology and video ethnography brought people’s stories to life.
-And, how story embedding was the vital ingredient for ensuring these emotional stories resonated with stakeholders and truly drove action.
+And how storyembedding was the vital ingredient for ensuring these emotional stories resonated with stakeholders, driving to understanding and adoption.

 Karis O’Leary-Smith, Research Partner, One Minute to Midnight